fredhopp/CoTracker-Nuke/README.md

 - **Coordinate mapping**: Each pixel shows where to sample from in the reference frame
 - **Interpolation options**: Linear or cubic interpolation between tracking points
 - **Bit depth support**: 16-bit or 32-bit float precision
-- **Progress tracking**: Real-time progress bar during generation
+- **Real-time progress tracking**: 3-stage progress system with actual timing display
-- **Metadata embedding**: EXR files include export parameters and software information
+- **ProcessPoolExecutor**: True CPU parallelism for optimal performance
+- **Robust error handling**: Division by zero protection and comprehensive error recovery

 ## Technical Details